ai-systems/hybrid_autoregressive_inference/README.md

 **Dense encoder:**

-The Sentence-BERT autoregressive bi-encoder used in our experiments can be downloaded [here!](https://drive.google.com/file/d/1iz38q8EIYZdO9U7mAMVz1qUprU8jmEwI/view?usp=sharing)
+The pre-trained Sentence-BERT autoregressive bi-encoder used in our experiments can be downloaded [here!](https://drive.google.com/file/d/1iz38q8EIYZdO9U7mAMVz1qUprU8jmEwI/view?usp=sharing)
+To reproduce our experiments, download the model and store it in `./models`.

 **Run the experiment:**